 Setting: You’ll be dancing in your seat to the Latin music bumping overhead while taking in the stunning décor, feasting on the endlessly flowing tapas and sipping sangria.
 Trust us, Tapa Toro will totally impress your date.

 Tapa Toro scores an A-.
 The lively atmosphere and unique dishes make this restaurant a fun choice for a date that won’t break the bank.
 You can order a handful of tapas to share plus two glasses of sangria each for less than $50.
-Stick around after for the flamenco show beginning at 7pm, or head to the ICON Orlando for a ride.
+Stick around after for the flamenco show beginning at 7pm, or head to The Wheel (formerly named ICON Orlando) for a ride.

 8441 International Drive